The Forest Rights Act’s Promises and Predicaments

 • The hurdles in implementation, from bureaucratic inertia to technological barriers, that hinder the realization of the Act’s full potential.

-• The path forward, underscoring the need for inclusive, transparent, and effective implementation strategies to ensure the Act fulfills its promise.
+• The path forward, underscoring the need for inclusive, transparent, and effective implementation strategies to ensure that the Act fulfills its promise.

 Understanding the Forest Rights Act, 2006